 Recording date – April 5, 2018 in Tustin, CA

-Bo Marconi: Somewhere along the way, Dick decided that he really wanted to put his money where his mouth is.
+Bo: Somewhere along the way, Dick decided that he really wanted to put his money where his mouth is.
 He’s always been very philanthropically-minded and so he decided to donate all of the car collection and the building to the Marconi Foundation for Kids.
 We’ve got to one-of-a-kind Ferraris here in our collection.
 We have the 53rd car that Enzo Ferrari built.
-We’ve also got a beautiful Gullwing.
+We’ve also got beautiful Gullwing.
 Ranging from American muscle cars.
-We’ve got a Firefox fire truck from the 30s and all the way up to the modern day car, so there’s something here for everybody.
+We’ve got a Firefox fire truck from the 30s and all the way up to the modern-day car, so there’s something here for everybody.

 “We’ve got to one-of-a-kind Ferraris here in our collection.
 We have the 53rd car that Enzo Ferrari built.”

 Tom: So the museum was founded by your husband.